kevjchang/Lenovo-X1C7-20R1-Hackintosh/README.md

 - Wifi/Bluetooth
 - Sidecar (only when connected through cable, with thunderbolt enabled in bios security settings)
 - Apple services (must generate valid SMBIOS first)
+- HDMI port (However it takes longer to connect to external display than on Windows 11, and disconnecting HDMI causes the laptop display to go black for 1-2 minutes before resuming normal function)

 What isn't working:
-- HDMI port (probably missing some kexts, could probably work with extra kexts/config settings added)
 - Airdrop (will probably need to switch wifi/bluetooth card.
 If bluetooth card is swapped, wireless sidecar should also work)
 - Fingerprint reader
 - Microphone

-Uploaded Opencore bootloader is in debug mode.
-If you get the EFI folder booted on your machine, then follow the official guide to complete the installation and turn off debug mode.
+Uploaded Opencore bootloader is in release mode.
+I suggest downloading the debug version of Opencore and replacing the config.list, ACPI, Kext, and Driver files (except OpenCanopy.efi) with mine if you are installing for the first time.

-To successfully enable dual boot using opencore, you must set LauncherOption to "Full" in config.plist.
+To successfully enable dual boot using opencore, you must set LauncherOption to "Full" in config.plist, reset NVRAM, and boot into MacOS once to create the opencore boot path in BIOS.
+Once that has been done, mount the efi (see the official opencore post-install guide for more info) and you can then partition and install Windows/other OSes onto the same drive.